 The exhibit is part of a multi-year study that looked at the behavioural and psychological symptoms of dementia (BPSD) and ways to predict the onset of these symptoms, particularly agitation.
 The exhibit used arts-based knowledge translation to relay the findings from the study in an interpretative form that allows viewers to gain a deeper, subjective understanding of what it feels to have dementia.
 “The new media and art pieces will allow those visiting the exhibit to empathize with persons living with dementia,” says Kristine Newman.
-There were several different art pieces developed by a team of students from Ryerson University, and included photography, paintings, visualizations, virtual reality and augmented reality.
+There were several different art pieces developed by a team of students from Toronto Metropolitan University (formerly Ryerson University), and included photography, paintings, visualizations, virtual reality and augmented reality.
 The purpose of the exhibit was to allow viewers to experience the life of a person with dementia, and each piece offered a different immersive experience for viewers to interpret and critically reflect upon.

 Among the various forms of media, 360° videos were filmed and produced for viewing on Oculus GO goggles, which provided an immersive experience of a patient with dementia adjusting to a new situation.
 These videos can be viewed using the following links: